 It is a vicious cycle.
 Why would he even attempt to make advances if I only push him away?
 Why do I feel this overwhelming need for his attention to feel better about myself but feeling worse when I get it?
 Why am I crying to be held but disgusted to be touched?

-Self Esteem… is hard.
+Self-Esteem is hard.

 We say we don’t care what people think of us, but the moment a stranger compliments your parenting skills, you will change your mind.
 Nobody wants to be considered a bad parent.
 We are already paranoid that we aren’t good enough.
 To be called a bad mother would probably be the biggest injury to my pride.
 I am paranoid that any slip up will lead me to looking like that girl we are all silently and not-so-silently judging on our news feed.

 We get prideful.
-We are scared to ask for help. the whole time you are pregnant you hear “Don’t be afraid to ask for help.” which should be true but isn’t.
-If you want to remain prideful you have to suck it up and deal with it.
+We are scared to ask for help.
+The whole time you are pregnant you hear, “Don’t be afraid to ask for help.” which should be true but isn’t.
+If you want to remain prideful, you have to suck it up and deal with it.
 It shouldn’t be this way.
 Every parent needs a break, maybe not every weekend but at least once a month would be nice.
-The minute people hear you’ve left your kids for the second time in 3 months with a relative, you become considered a selfish parent.
+The minute people hear you’ve left your kids for the second time in 3 months with a relative you become considered a selfish parent.

 Don’t worry, I made it out with a clean butt and with the realization that I had to overcome my fear of asking for help and just wake the girl up next time.

-Pride and Paranoia…. are hard
+Pride and paranoia are hard.

 The diaper bag, you will always over pack it and yet always forget one important thing you need.
-If you leave it in the car you will most definitely need it.
+If you leave it in the car, you will most definitely need it.
 If you pack it around with you, you won’t need it at all.
 You will eventually no longer carry a purse period because seriously, who has that many hands.

 On long drives you will be ever so cautious constantly checking the back seat, of which you can’t see your child because he is turned backward.
 When driving alone without a fancy backseat mirror you will pull over just to check they are positioned ok.
-You will stop to feed your baby much like you stop to feed yourself, because, baby is easy.
+You will stop to feed your baby much like you stop to feed yourself, because baby is easy.

-Leaving the house… is hard.
+Leaving the house is hard.

 After the baby is home, the routine is set, and the new normal sets in, it can become anything but.
-I am sure if you have made it this far that it is no secret I am suffering from post partum.
-There is no shame in it and recogniizing it for what it is helps to understand that all these things I feel are not as real as they seem.
+I am sure if you have made it this far that it is no secret I am suffering from post-partum.
+There is no shame in it and recognizing it for what it is helps to understand that all these things I feel are not as real as they seem.
 They are only my hormones playing against me.

 I have but one regret in my entire life; I regret not getting the help I needed sooner.
-When he was just crawling, I was so busy wrapped up in house work and errands that he wasn’t gettin any attention.
+When he was just crawling, I was so busy wrapped up in house work and errands that he wasn’t getting any attention.
 He started to cry and follow me around the house.
 In hindsight it was precious.
 He was crawling all over our big old house following me like a puppy just wanting love.
 I couldn’t see it.
 This was the day that I will never forget.

-Had I been in a healthy frame of mind it still would have been stressful but the culmination of all things listed above created the perfect storm.
+Had I been in a healthy frame of mind it still would have been stressful, but the culmination of all things listed above created the perfect storm.
 He was right at my heels, crying to be picked up and I snapped.
 I, an adult, standing feet above him, began yelling.
 Not just the yell an angry mom does, but the scream of a seriously sick individual.
-I just screamed “What!
-What do you want!?
+I just screamed, “What!
+What do you want?!
 Why can’t you leave me alone!” along with things I can’t even remember.
 Things I do not wish to ever remember.
 He stopped.
 He froze.
 The look of terror I put on his face will always haunt me.
 It was a look that caused me to freeze as well.
 I just stopped.
 I scooped him up and cried like a baby, apologizing to this tiny child for reasons he couldn’t even understand.

-The Culmination of all this… is hard
+The Culmination of all this is hard.

 So, now you see why I say babies are easy.
 They are the least complicated piece of a very large and complicated puzzle.
 Dealing with yourself will be the hardest part of raising your baby.
-You are creating a person and a life but you are creating a mother first.
+You are creating a person and a life, but you are creating a mother first.

-Creating a Mother… is hard
+Creating a mother is hard.